DEADPOOL2001/DaaAssingment2/README.md

 2) For Dp approach :- let S(n) be the Space complexity of the Dp approach then, S(n) = Stack Space of the recursion + size of the array = o(n) + o(n) = o(n)
 ```
-where n is no. of rows and m is no. of coloumns in our matrix.
+where n is the no. of friends.

 ---
 ### References